-Well first off in order to actually get started with it you’re firstly going to have to find an “Associate” to refer you to the site as you can’t actually purchase any of the 7K Metals products without a membership…
+Well, first off in order to actually get started with it you’re first going to have to find an “Associate” to refer you to the site as you can’t actually purchase any of the 7K Metals products without a membership…

 But anyway since you’re here reading this 7K Metals review I assume you’ve already found an “Associate”.
 They’ve probably sent you to the site & now you’re here trying to find out if it’s actually legit…

 Well after entering you’re referrer’s ID into the 7K Metals site you’ll find out that in order to get access (even if you just want to purchase some precious metals) you first have to pay a membership fee.

 You can either choose to pay $250 per year, or $10 per month (with a $75 upfront fee)… Which is pretty expensive in my opinion!
 Especially since this literally doesn’t do anything other than enable you to access their products.

 Then, once you finally get access after paying the fee you’ll be able to purchase their products which (as shown below) range from around $46.27 all the way up to a whopping sum of $38,728.70…

 It’s worth pointing out though that whilst 7K Metals claim their prices are discounted & that they are selling “At-Cost Gold”, a quick Google search I ran brought up a site that was selling the same 1KG bar for $38,513.71… Which is $214.99 cheaper than 7K Metals (and there’s no membership fee required to purchase it via the site I found either).